chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/auth.md

 {% tabs group="code-lang" hideTabs=true %}
 {% tab label="Python" %}

-We will use Chroma's `Setting` object to define the authentication method on the client.
+We will use Chroma's `Settings` object to define the authentication method on the client.

 ```python
 import chromadb